RickyFoots/Kyonin/Planet/Golarion/Cities/Avalant-Aquos/Avalant Locations/The Pier.md

-- The Pier is just the end of the dock that most folks in [[Planet/Golarion/Cities/Avalant-Aquos/Avalant]] will fish off of, which coincidentally, is the only thing most people who live in Avalant do.
+- The Pier is just the end of the dock that most folks in [[Avalant]] will fish off of, which coincidentally, is the only thing most people who live in Avalant do.
 - *"Y'all wanna go to the pier, for a bit??"

 ---